Tatyana McFadden21 April 1989 St. Petersburg, Russia

 Born with spina bifida in St Petersburg, Russia, McFadden was raised in an orphanage, where without a wheelchair, she was left to walk using her hands for the next six years.

 Ten years after moving to the States, McFadden represented her newly adopted country at the Athens 2004 Paralympic Games.
-At just 15 and the youngest USA squad member she won 100m silver (16.69) and 200m bronze (30.48).
+At just 15 and the youngest USA squad member she won 100m T54 silver (16.69) and 200m T54 bronze (30.48).

-Two years later at the IPC Athletics World Championships, she won 100m (16.31) gold and silver medals in the 200m (29.25) and 400m (54.25).
+Two years later at the 2006 World Championships, she won 100m T54 (16.31) gold and silver medals in the 200m (29.25) and 400m (54.25).

-In Beijing, she came up against Canada’s Chantal Petitclerc, an athlete in her prime and who was determined to bow out on a high at her final Paralympic Games.
+In Beijing, she came up against Canada’s Chantal Petitclerc, an athlete in her prime who was determined to bow out on a high at her final Paralympic Games.

-As a result of Petitclerc’s world record-breaking form, McFadden had to settle for silver in the 200m (28.43), 400m (53.49) and 800m (1:46.95) losing out to the Canadian in each of the races.
+As a result of Petitclerc’s world record-breaking form, McFadden had to settle for silver in the 200m (28.43), 400m (53.49) and 800m T54 (1:46.95) losing out to the Canadian in each of the races.
 She also picked up a bronze in the 4x100m T53-54 relay (1:02.16).

-At the 2011 IPC Athletics World Championships in New Zealand McFadden took top spot in the 200m (29.33), 400m (54.88), 800m (1:51.10) and 1,500m (3:36.20) – setting Championship records in the two longer distances – and also took silver in the 4x 400m relay (3:57.39) and 100m bronze (16.83).
+At the 2011 IPC Athletics World Championships in New Zealand McFadden took top spot in the 200m (29.33), 400m (54.88), 800m (1:51.10) and 1,500m (3:36.20) – setting Championship records in the two longer distances – she also won silver in the 4x 400m relay (3:57.39) and bronze in the 100m (16.83).

 In London, her third Games, she finally won Paralympic gold not once, but three times.
-She was top of the podium in the 400m (52.97) in a personal best time, 800m (1:47.01) and in the 1,500m (3:36.42).
+She was top of the podium in the 400m (52.97), 800m (1:47.01) and in the 1,500m T54 3:36.42).
 In the 100m she secured bronze (16.15).

 At the 2013 World Championships in Lyon, France, she made history winning six golds in the 100m (16.42), 200m (28.69), 400m (53.74), 800m (1:44.44), 1,500m (3:34.06) and 5,000m (12:08.07).
-She also broke Petitclerc’s 800m world record.
+She also broke Petitclerc’s 800m T54 world record.

 She not only made the team, but won a silver medal in the 1km cross-country sprint.

-Soon after Sochi, McFadden returned to wheelchair racing, breaking the 1,500m world record to complete another successful year.
+Soon after Sochi, McFadden returned to wheelchair racing, breaking the 1,500m T54 world record to complete another successful year.

 - Follow us on Facebook